goldbergyoni/component-tests-workshop/README.md

 - You have at least 1 year of experience in JavaScript programming
 - You have at least 1 year of experience in Node.js and database programming
 - You know what is the purpose of testing and wrote at least few tests in the past.
-If not, this is a great video to start with - Please watch and try writing
+If not, [this is a great video to start with](https://www.youtube.com/watch?v=r9HdJ8P6GQI) - Please watch and try writing few tests
+- Your computer has at least 16gb of RAM

 ## Preparation